Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

    - Set Strategist multisig (`brain.ychad.eth`) as management.
    - Set description and symbol for vault or use suggested as default (can be changed on-chain later)

-5. Yearn's governance now must accept this vault's governance and endorse it:
+5. Yeeldx's governance now must accept this vault's governance and endorse it:

 ```python
 strategy.acceptGovernance()
 registry.endorseVault(vault)
 ```

-6. If using a curve voter stategy, make sure to approve the new strategy on yearn's voterProxy:
+6. If using a curve voter stategy, make sure to approve the new strategy on Yeeldx's voterProxy:

 ```python
 proxy.approveStrategy(gauge, strategy)